bamboocreativenz/pod-wabi-sabi/bonds/agreements/membership.md

 # Membership Agreement
 Content:
 - Definition of Membership,
-- Process of becoming a membership,
+- Process of becoming a member,
-- Obligations of members.
+- Obligations of being a member.

 ## Definition
 Membership of the pod can be understood to be belonging to the pod.
 This can be characterised in three ways: